Another-User-Dev/1st-milestone-project/README.md

 3. A mismatch of section widths caused the content to flow horizontally.
 This was resolved by ensuring the content widths were harmonised.

 4. Implementing the burger menu turned out to be very difficult.
-This was because the toggle code in the media query required to have the same code in the parent tag.
+This was because the toggle code in the media query required to share the same parent tag in HTML and CSS.
 This was tested commenting out the code in one section and applying the same code in another.

-Also,

 5. The adblocker in my browser caused the setting up of an image folder to inline in Gitpod.
 This resulted the folder to have an unexpected file path.
 The solution was to delete the folder and deactivate the adblocker before setting up a new folder.

 6. Github refused to give an active URL for my website after deployment.
 The issue was resolved after contacting tutor support.
 The issue resolved itself as soon as git push command was activated in Gitpod.

 7. The screen reader refused to read out the alt text for the photos in the gallery section.
 The issue is unresolved but student support indicated that there isn't a penalty for the project as long as the photos have alt text added.
+The issue did not appear during testing with Firefox browser.

 8. An issue appeared where the footer CSS was corrupted with a cross typo error from git.
 This caused formatting issues in the footer.
 Fortunately the problem was identified and corrected.